Pediatric TBI: Policy, Advocacy, and Evidence-Based Service Delivery

 Learning Objectives

-- Identify community partners that are working on improving access to care, and larger brain injury policy, at the local, state, and national levels for pediatric TBI
+• Identify community partners who are working on improving access to care, as well as larger brain injury policy, at the local, state, and national levels for pediatric TBI

 Meet your instructor